Ziff brothers: Fortune

 The Ziff brothers inherited the family fortune in 1994 after their father sold 95% of Ziff Davis to Forstmann Little for $1.4 billion and retired.
 William Ziff Jr. had originally wanted to pass the company on to his sons but they were not interested.
 Instead, they formed the Ziff Brothers Investments family office in New York City, investing their inheritances broadly across equities, debt, real estate, commodities, private equity and hedge funds.
 They also provided seed money to fund manager Daniel Och in exchange for a 10% stake in Och-Ziff Capital Management, which went public in 2007.
 Their investments greatly expanded the brothers' fortune.
 As of March 2018 Forbes estimated their net worth to US$4.8 billion each.

-In 2021, the Ziffs sold their family estate in Manalapan for $94 million.
+In 2021, the Ziffs sold their family estate known as Gemini, which is located along South Ocean Boulevard at the south end of Manalapan near Palm Beach, for $94 million.
 It had initially been listed for $200 million in 2015.
-It was bought by Jim Clark, who then sold it to Larry Ellison for $173 million in 2022.
+It was bought by Jim Clark, who then sold it to Larry Ellison for $173 million in 2022 which was the largest residential sale ever in Florida at the time.